Stripping Mechanisms and Remediation for H$^-$ Beams: H Stripping Phenomena

 As a consequence, H$^-$ beams reaching the GeV energy range can have problematic stripping from magnetic optics at the field strengths required for steering and focusing.

 The stripping probability per unit length for this effect can be modeled as \cite{keating_electric-field_1995,jason_neutralization_1981}

+where $A_1$ and $A_2$ are empirical-fit parameters.
 With this equation, calculating Lorentz stripping for bunches traversing dipole magnet fields is straightforward.
 Quadrupoles, however, have a transverse field-strength dependence which makes particles in the outer halo or misaligned beams more likely to undergo stripping.
 This makes smaller rms transverse beam size $\sigma_{\perp}$ advantageous (see Fig.~\ref{lorentz}).
-However, the opposite is true for IBS (see Sec.~\ref{IBST}).
+However, the opposite is true for IBSt (see Sec.~\ref{IBST}).

 This stripping probability through a quadrupole can be modeled as